nawforce/apex-assist/README.md

 The extension requires that you have a Java 8 or above installed and that the 'java' command line executable is available.

+For more information on project setup see [ApexAssist Project Setup](https://github.com/nawforce/apex-assist/wiki/ApexAssist-Project-Setup).

 ## Cache Management

 To speed workspace loading in VSCode the extension uses a cache that is by default created in $HOME/.apexlink_cache.
 The first time you use the extension on a workspace it will take a little longer to start-up, typically up to 30 seconds dependning on size.
 Subsequent workspace loading will be significantly quicker, a few seconds typically.